andreisharshov/hexlet-basics/README.md

-#Changes from my PC for tets
+# NEW Changes from my PC for tets